Google Cloud bolsters support for relational databases

-San Francisco — Today, we announced new offerings in GCP’s database-services portfolio to give customers even more freedom to focus on building great apps for more use cases, rather than on management details.
+We're announcing new offerings in our database-services portfolio to give customers even more freedom to focus on building great apps for more use cases, rather than on management details.

 In the early days of cloud computing, developers were constrained by the relatively limited choice of database services for production use cases, whether they were replacing on-premise apps or building new ones.

 Those constraints have now virtually disappeared.
 With the announcement of Google Cloud Spanner last month, Google Cloud can meet the most stringent customer requirements for consistency, availability, and scalability in transactional database applications.

 Cloud Spanner joins Google Cloud Datastore, Google Cloud Bigtable and Google Cloud SQL to deliver a complete set of databases on which developers can build great applications across a spectrum of use cases, without being part-time DBAs.
 Furthermore, many third-parties have joined the Cloud Spanner ecosystem—Xplenty, iCharts, Looker, MicroStrategy and Zoomdata, and more partners are on their way.

 Today, at Google Cloud NEXT ‘17, we're pleased to continue this story with the following announcements.

 Cloud SQL for PostgreSQL (Beta)With the beta availability of Cloud SQL for PostgreSQL in the coming week, it will easier to more securely connect to a database from just about any application, anywhere.